LET US KNOW WHAT YOU THINK

 Directions

 When the rice is done, remove it from the heat.
-Take off the lid, cover the pan with a clean tea towel, and then replace the lid.
+Remove the lid, cover the pan with a clean tea towel, and then replace the lid.
 (This will help absorb any extra moisture).
 Leave it to rest, which it will be all the better for, while you ready the other things.

 Now, set a pot of water boiling.
 Boil your eggs for 6 mins (for soft-set), before removing them into a bowl of cold water.